phong-et/liga-sync/README.md

     -V, --version             output the version number
     -d, --debug               output extra debugging
     -h, --help                display help for command
-    -awls, --all-whitelabels  sync all Images in WL list -wl, --whitelabel <name>  specify name of WL, can use WL1,WL2 to for multiple WLs
+    -allwls, --all-whitelabels  sync all Images in WL list -wl, --whitelabel <name>  specify name of WL, can use WL1,WL2 to for multiple WLs
        - Sub options of -wl <name>:
             -s, --safe           sync latest Images slowly and safely